Search by category

 The European Industrial Relations Observatory (EIRO)

 Since 1997 EIRO has collected, analysed and disseminated up-to-date information on key developments in industrial relations in Europe.
 Its website gives access to comparative and country studies, reports, thematic and sectoral analyses, news and events in the field of industrial relations.
-The information can be searched by country, sector and date.
+The information can be searched by country, sector, topic and date.

 The European Observatory on Health Systems and Policies